Fort Huntington Park

 The park features several monuments and statues honoring various historical figures and events.
 A prominent statue of Commodore Oliver Hazard Perry, the hero of the Battle of Lake Erie during the War of 1812, stands in the park.
 Additionally, there is a cannon on display that was captured from a British ship during that battle.

-Other notable elements in Fort Huntington Park include a statue of Olympic gold medalist Jesse Owens, who lived in Cleveland, and a memorial dedicated to Cleveland police officers who have died in the line of duty.
+Other notable elements include a statue of Olympic gold medalist Jesse Owens, who lived in Cleveland, and a memorial dedicated to Cleveland police officers who have died in the line of duty.
 The park also contains a statue of John T. Corrigan, a former Cuyahoga County prosecutor and state senator.

 Originally dedicated in 1937, the park underwent a significant redesign in the late 1970s.
 This renovation aimed to diversify the park's historical focus by including more recent Cleveland notables alongside the War of 1812 memorials.